-On July 12, 2019, the DOE granted SMPC's request to hold in abeyance the implementation of its June 4, 2019 cease and desist order and suspension of Coal Trader Accreditation No. CT-208-12-0351(R), subject to certain conditions.
+On July 12, 2019, the DOE granted SMPC's request to hold in abeyance the implementation of its June 4, 2019 CDO and suspension of Coal Trader Accreditation No. CT-208-12-0351(R), subject to certain conditions.

 On July 16, 2019, SMPC further submitted a rejoinder to the DOE with a prayer to amend the conditions, which limit SMPC's compliance to the Work Program approved by DOE.